 - In the later series of Misfits, whenever the protagonists have to kill someone, they draw straws to see who has to do the actual killing.

-- In Greek Mythology, Zeus knew that since Hades was the eldest brother, he would get his pick over which kingdom to rule.
-Zeus instead persuaded both his brothers to draw straws for their kingdoms, ending with Hades drawing the short straw and getting rule over the land of the dead.
-Poseidon, of course, got the kingdom of the sea, and Zeus became the king of gods with command over the heavens.
+- In some versions of Greek Mythology, Zeus persuaded his brothers to draw straws for which kingdoms to rule, knowing that Hades would otherwise get his pick as the eldest brother.
+Hades drew the short straw, getting rule over the land of the dead.
+Poseidon got the kingdom of the sea, and Zeus became the king of the gods with command over the heavens.

 - Samurai Swords (originally named Shogun) used this as a game mechanic.
 At the start of each turn, the players drew plastic katanas and the order of play is based on the pips on the individual swords.

-- In the first chapter of Super Dangan Ronpa 2, Komaeda suggests they draw straws to decide who's in charge of cleaning up a lodge so that they can throw a party there.
+- In the first chapter of Danganronpa 2: Goodbye Despair, Komaeda suggests they draw straws to decide who's in charge of cleaning up a lodge so that they can throw a party there.
 Ironically enough, despite his "Super High School Level Good Luck", he draws the short straw.
 It later turns out that his good luck got him exactly what he wanted.
 He wanted to clean the lodge so that he could set up a murder during the party.

 - Inverted in an episode of Cow and Chicken when Chicken's group of friends decide to draw straws to see who would go into the girls' bathroom.
 They literally draw on paper, and determine the loser by who drew the best.
 It was Chicken.